ujtk6014/WolveZ_CANSAT2020/README.md

 ```
 ### Setups
 1. **OpenCV**
   OpenCV is necessary for implimenting image processing in order to recognize following target.
-Go to `setup` folder and run `inst_opencv.sh` to install opencv
+Go to `setup` folder and run `inst_opencv.sh` to install opencv.
   <br>
   Check in python if you successflly installed opencv or not
   ```Python